rsluiters/eudi/README.md

 - change profile picture (Emmi with some graphic filter applied)
 - add impressum to page bottom
 - giver user different stages (Byte, Kilo, Mega, ... he can reach depending on points)
-- store age of user
+- store birthday and show age of user
 - store target age for categories

-- link user to teacher
 - allow teacher to change points for user
-- add class view for teacher

 - task ask: replace options by 5 different buttons